DeMoorJasper/Maltrail/README.md

 # Maltrail, modified for easy extendability

-This repo is a clone of [Maltrail](https://github.com/stamparm/Maltrail), this clone aims to create a more extandable, simplified, cleaner and advanced version of this amazing IDS.
-By making extandability and clean API's a priority.
+This repo is a clone of [Maltrail](https://github.com/stamparm/Maltrail), this clone aims to create a more extendable, simplified, cleaner and advanced version of this amazing IDS.

-This clone also tries to create a more advanced dashboard and streamline the core code to only need the bare minimum to work, with every attack specific and logging specific code extracted into plugins/extensions.
+This clone also includes a cleaner and more modern React/Node.js based web-api/dashboard for going through the logs.

 # Getting started